-We pride ourselves in our “open door” policy, and we invite you to stay with your child during the initial examination and other appointments if necessary.
+We invite you to be a part of your child’s experience during the initial examination and other appointments if necessary.
 However, there might be times where the child maybe more cooperative if he / she were to accompany our team member through the dental experience.
 Our purpose is to gain your child’s confidence and overcome apprehension.
 In order to allow necessary space for the Doctor and Dental Team to provide outstanding care for your child, only one Parent /Guardian may accompany a patient into the operatory.
-Due to your child’s safety and the safety of our dental staff, we ask that siblings of patients remain in the waiting area.
-It is our belief that siblings who wait in the waiting area and not accompany patients, have greater success in their own future dental appointments.
+Due to your child’s safety and the safety of our dental staff, we ask that siblings of patients remain in the reception area.
+It is our belief that siblings who wait in the reception area and not accompany patients, have greater success in their own future dental appointments.

 Suggestions to prepare your child for the initial exam: